ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

+- Pages - are the building blocks of a website
 - Database - stores the pages
 - Model - structures the page
+- Page action - interacts with the page, wether to retrieve from it or store onto it
-- URL - requests the page query
+- URL - requests the page action
-- Route - translates the URL for the page query
+- Route - translates the URL for the page action
-- Controller - performs the page query
+- Controller - performs the page action
-- View - formats the responce of the page query
+- View - formats the responce of the page action
-- Page display - Is the responce of the page query
+- Page display - Is the responce of the page action

 # Automation with Laravel